|

 into a regular pattern of spraying (against fungal attack),

 pruning, weeding and rotavating.
+Harvest

 time can fall anytime between mid-September and late